mycaule/mycaule.github.io/source/_posts/dirty-boxing.md

 - boxing
 ---

-Men can loose his mind in a fraction of a second, even highly trained athletes.
+Men can loose their mind in a fraction of a second, even highly trained athletes.

 {% youtube HjuaeKMeRf8 %}